JamesCalle/jamescalle.github.io/JustFixnyc.md

 </script>
 <body style="font-family:PT Serif;">
 <i>
 JustFix.nyc is a responsive website designed to provide tenants and caseworkers the ability to document, organize, and take action in securing repairs on your apartment.
-My team, Adam Wong and Stacey Zhou, was tasked to refine the service, implement and validate client's existing ideas for features and discover new features.
+Me and my team, Adam Wong and Stacey Zhou, were tasked to refine the service, implement and validate client's existing ideas for features and discover new features.
 The tool is targeted to help low­ income, underrepresented New Yorkers navigate the complex bureaucratic process of resolving issues related to housing ­­including tenant harassment, wrongful eviction, and maintenance repairs.</i>
 <p>
 <img src="/assets/img/pagebanner/jfnpagebanner.png" alt="JustFix.nyc">
 <p>